-From 3,400 years old Egyptian garnet necklace to modern day designs, this exhibition is the gem of Field Museum, Chicago.
+From 3,400 years old Egyptian garnet necklaces to modern-day designs, this exhibition is the gem of Field Museum, Chicago.

-Do not miss out on Tiffany & Co.’s stunning Sun God Opal, the Chinese jade ornament carved 600 years ago and the 97.45-carat imperial topaz, the largest topaz on display.
+Do not miss Tiffany & Co.’s stunning Sun God Opal, the Chinese jade ornament carved 600 years ago, and the 97.45-carat imperial topaz, the largest topaz on display.